 Explicit consent for video recordings, photo shootings and live streaming

-By registering on the conference website, which is a requirement for attending the conference as a speaker or participant, and by subsequently being present at the conference venue and attending the conference in any capacity whatsoever, you explicitly and unreservedly consent to the use of the images and oral statements and presentations by the Organisation.
-Such images may be recorded on video during the days of the conference and/ or may be used for live-streaming the conference sessions during the days of the conference, for any purpose whatsoever and, more in particular, for information, promotion, commercial or other purposes, or generally for promoting the conference as appropriate (such as, indicatively, on printed media or on the Internet [on this website, on other websites, on social media, etc.] or using any other audio or video services [television, radio]).
+By registering on the conference website, which is a requirement for attending the conference as a speaker or participant, and by subsequently being present or by participating at the virtual conference in any capacity whatsoever, you explicitly and unreservedly consent to the use of the images and oral statements and presentations by the Organisation.
+Such images may be recorded on video during the days of the conference and/ or in live-streaming of the conference sessions during the days of the conference, for any purpose whatsoever and, more in particular, for information, promotion, commercial or other purposes, or generally for promoting the conference as appropriate (such as, indicatively, on printed media or on the Internet [on this website, on other websites, on social media, etc.] or using any other audio or video services [television, radio]).

 The Organisation, and more in particular, the conference website, collects identification data in relation to website visitors/ users, with the aim of optimising conference website functionality and of improving the browsing experience.
 This data collection relies on pertinent technologies, such as that of cookies, and/ or the monitoring of Internet Protocol (IP) addresses.